elo-lang/.github/profile/README.md

 > _Building Software Intuitively_

-Elo is a compiled programming language designed to allow developers enjoy software development through a simple syntax, debloated standard library and a intuitive experience in general.
+Elo is a systems compiled programming language designed to allow developers enjoy software development through a simple syntax, debloated standard library and a intuitive experience in general.